Juggluco 10.0.0 and higher have the possibility to calibrate sensors.

 If “Change slope” is set the relation becomes:

-Calibrated glucose=a * SensorGlucose + b
+Calibrated glucose = a × SensorGlucose + b

 Whereby a can be different from 1.
-This kind of calibration is only possible when enough blood glucose measurements are made with values representing all sensor glucose levels.
-When if example all glucose measurements were made when the glucose value was around 90 mg/dL (5 mmol/L) and the sensor values are spread from 54 mg/dL to 180 mg/dL (3 mmol/L to 10 mmol/L) these values are not diverse enough to infer the value of a.
-Juggluco itself checks if there are enough values (count >=3) and there is enough variance (standard deviation blood glucose > 0.62 * standard deviation CGM glucose).
+Having a diverse range of calibrations is important.
+For example, if all blood-glucose measurements were taken when the glucose was around 90 mg/dL (5 mmol/L) and the sensor values are spread from 54 mg/dL to 180 mg/dL (3 mmol/L to 10 mmol/L) these values are not diverse enough to infer the value of a.

 Active: